May 2026 Snapshot

 Key Insights

 Nonprofit Manufacturing leaders score highest on Stakeholder (4.8/5) and Growth (4.3/5).
-Over the past six months, the most notable change is a decrease in Growth orientation.
-Their leading priority is measurable operational improvements (lead time, quality, delivery), while their most pressing challenge is organizational silos prevent knowledge sharing between manufacturers.
-They measure success through on-time delivery performance and make decisions using work backwards from desired impact - define what outcome/impact you want, then identify which technology facets support that.
+Their leading priority is measurable operational improvements (lead time, quality, delivery), while their most pressing challenge is warehouse managers unfamiliar with robot deployment best practices and technical requirements.
+They measure success through on-time delivery performance and make decisions using holistic ecosystem view: considering all pieces and roles that make a manufacturer successful, including supply chain, logistics, distributors.
 Language that resonates includes "opportunity", "impact", and "successful".

 How Nonprofit Manufacturing leaders Score on Stakeholder and Other Key Factors